Howard Kennedy trainee recruitment

 Continue reading

 A move out of the West End several years ago — where both legacy firms had been based — to swanky 1 London Bridge overlooking the Thames and the City is symbolic of Howard Kennedy’s ethos.
-Instructions are increasingly coming in from the banks, companies and start-ups across the river.
+Instructions are increasingly coming in from banks, companies and start-ups across the river.

 What all this means for rookies at the firm right now is a reasonable combination of decent work upon which to cut their teeth and a “really good” work/life balance.
 “Back in time for Antiques Road Trip,” quips one trainee.
 Another junior lawyer provides this insight: “I’m out the door by 7pm absolute latest — the partner once apologised to me for putting in a call from 6.30-7.30pm, calling it a ‘late one’.
 Everyone respects commitments you have outside of work and it’s noticeable that the firm adapts to what people need, especially working parents.”

-The training is solid, with insiders reporting plenty of “hands-on experience” thanks to “regularly being taken to client meetings, mediations and court”, as well as “a broad variety of work with different types of clients and direct client contact”, according to our sources.
+The training experience is generally solid, with insiders reporting plenty of “hands-on experience” thanks to “regularly being taken to client meetings, mediations and court”, as well as “a broad variety of work with different types of clients and direct client contact”, according to our sources.
 Senior lawyers are said to “create an environment where it is easy to ask any questions and seek guidance” but they’re also “very good at making sure that I get out the door at a decent time on a regular basis”.
 Partners take an interest in trainee development, even when working remotely, as one insider details: “From the first day my supervisor encouraged me to pick up the phone and speak to seniors across different teams.
 Cameras are always on, on team calls, and partners sit in the open plan office, which creates a non-hierarchical atmosphere.”
 “It’s a collaborative rather than competitive environment,” another rookie summarises.

 Insider Scorecard